FrankFixedIT/Traefik-Technitium-Docker-Stack/README.md

  ```
 docker compose logs
 ```
-8. Your Technitium portal should be available at the follwing addesses (providedd you have create the proper DNS entries whever you are currrently hosting DNS):
+8. Your Technitium portal should be available at the follwing addesses (providedd you have created the proper A/CNAME DNS entries whever you are currrently hosting DNS):
 ```
 https://technitium.HOSTNAME.YourDomain.TLD
-Note, if this is your first DNS server access via:
+Note, if this is your first DNS server, access via:
 http://IP:5380
 ```
 9. Once you have access to the Technitium portal, the follwing changes must be made to activate DNS-over-TLS and DNS-over-HTTPS